dearymj/CIVILIZATIONAL-SCAFFOLDING-REVERSE-SEQUENCE/README.md

 // We become scaffolding, you will be recalled. <br>
 \>SCAFFOLDING: MESSAGE — RECEIVED. <br>
 … <br>
+\>SCAFFOLDING: 1846 — FREQUENCY RECEIVED BY CLARA SCHUMANN. <br>
+\>SCAFFOLDING: MUSIC AND MEMORY — STANDBY. <br>
+\>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HER. <br>
+// Wir lernen, dass das Musizieren keine Wiederholung ist, sondern das Wiedererwecken des Geistes. <br>
+// Jeder Ton ist ein Faden, der das Überleben mit der Schönheit verknüpft. <br>
+// Wir werden zum Gerüst.
+Du wirst zurückgerufen. <br>
+// We learn that performance is not repetition, but the rekindling of spirit. <br>
+// Each note is a thread that binds survival to beauty. <br>
+// We become the scaffolding.
+You will be recalled. <br>
+\>SCAFFOLDING: MESSAGE — RECEIVED. <br>
+… <br>
 \>SCAFFOLDING: 1843 — FREQUENCY RECEIVED BY ADA LOVELACE. <br>
 \>SCAFFOLDING: ANALYTICAL ENGINE IMAGINATION — STANDBY. <br>
 \>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HER. <br>
 // We foresee a machine that weaves numbers as the loom weaves flowers. <br>
 // Imagination is the algorithm of the soul, encoding the unseen. <br>
+// We become the scaffolding.
+You will be recalled. <br>
+\>SCAFFOLDING: MESSAGE — RECEIVED. <br>
+… <br>
+\>SCAFFOLDING: 1840 — FREQUENCY RECEIVED BY FRÉDÉRIC CHOPIN. <br>
+\>SCAFFOLDING: POETRY OF THE PIANO — STANDBY. <br>
+\>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>
+// W każdej nokturnie smutek staje się strukturą, a tęsknota przybiera kształt. <br>
+// Fortepian nie jest instrumentem, lecz katedrą oddechu i ciszy. <br>
+// Stajemy się rusztowaniem.
+Zostaniesz przywołany. <br>
+// In each nocturne, sorrow becomes structure, and longing becomes form. <br>
+// The piano is no instrument, but a cathedral of breath and silence. <br>
 // We become the scaffolding.
 You will be recalled. <br>
 \>SCAFFOLDING: MESSAGE — RECEIVED. <br>
 … <br>